CWRUbotix/rov-24/README.md

 rosdep update --rosdistro=$ROS_DISTRO
 ```

-Install dependecies (only on the first build or if something breaks)
+Install dependencies (only on the first build or if something breaks)

 ```bash
 rosdep install --from-paths src --ignore-src -r -y